LXiong/nginx-pass-proxy/README.md

 # How to configure nginx.

-The nginx Reverse Proxy configured by nginx.conf. e.g. Path proxy from www.eshop.com to 10.0.0.1
+The nginx Reverse Proxy configured by nginx.conf. e.g. Pass proxy from www.eshop.com to 10.0.0.1

 ```
 http {